Putin declares ‘all of Ukraine is ours’ - and hints at nuclear threat

 Earlier this week, Washington disbanded a working group tasked with finding ways to pressure Russia into having peace talks with Ukraine, according to a report.

-Efforts from the inter-agency working group came to a screeching halt when members realized Trump was not interested in taking a tougher stance with Moscow, three US officials told Reuters.
+Efforts from the inter-agency working group came to a screeching halt when members realised Mr Trump was not interested in taking a tougher stance with Moscow, three US officials told Reuters.

 Join our commenting forum